bimdata/javascript-api-client/docs/CheckerApi.md

 ## launchNewCheck

-> launchNewCheck(cloudPk, id, ifcPk, projectPk, data)
+> launchNewCheck(cloudPk, id, modelPk, projectPk, data)

 Launch a new check on the model